-To be eligible for an exemption from the minimum earned income requirement, the individual must be fully enrolled in the self-sufficiency program and actively participating.
-They cannot be enrolled but inactive and cannot be under any sanction or probation with the self-sufficiency agency.

-The following agencies are offer self-sufficiency programs and have entered into agreements to provide individual self-sufficiency program plans to the housing authority:

-- City of Lincoln Urban Development Department-One Stop Employment (Worker Training Programs) - Homeless Committee- Homeless voucher program - LHA Family Self Sufficiency Program - Community Action Partnerships - Nebraska Health and Human Services- Employment First Program - Veterans Affairs Supportive Housing Program - Matching Grant Program, provided by Catholic Social Services and Lutheran Family Services. - The individual or family self-sufficiency plan must be reviewed and approved by LHA on a case by case basis. - 2.
-Student Income.
-Under the Moving to Work agreement, LHA will include all earned income in the calculation of Annual Income of full time students age 22 and older.
-These students will not be considered as dependents for the purpose of calculating annual and adjusted income.
-Note: For dependent full-time students ages 18-21, all earned income is excluded in the annual income calculations except \$480.

-According to 24 CFR 5.609, any financial assistance in excess of tuition and any other required educational fees and charges that is received under the Higher Education Act of 1965, from private sources or from an institution of Higher Education should be consider annual income except for persons over the age of 23 with dependent children.

-3. Earned Income Disregard.
-LHA will not implement federal regulations for the earned income disregard under the voucher or project-based voucher programs participating in Moving-to-Work (MTW).
+- The self-sufficiency plan must detail the responsibilities, roles, and expectations of the participant, the sponsoring agency and case manager, and other service providers. - The self-sufficiency plan may be a flexible tool which allows for adjustments based on changes in external conditions or individual circumstances. - There must be an established relationship the Lincoln Housing Authority and the sponsoring agencies of the self-sufficiency program to allow for the exchange of information so that Lincoln Housing Authority can monitor the progress on self-sufficiency goals and objectives. - To be eligible for an exemption from the minimum earned income requirement, the individual must be fully enrolled in the self-sufficiency program and actively participating.
+They cannot be enrolled but inactive and cannot be under any sanction or probation with the self-sufficiency agency. - The following agencies are offer self-sufficiency programs and have entered into agreements to provide individual self-sufficiency program plans to the housing authority: - City of Lincoln Urban Development Department-One Stop Employment (Worker Training Programs) - o Homeless Committee- Homeless voucher program - LHA Family Self Sufficiency Program - Community Action Partnerships - o Nebraska Health and Human Services- Employment First Program - Veterans Affairs Supportive Housing Program - Matching Grant Program, provided by Catholic Social Services and Lutheran Family Services. - The individual or family self-sufficiency plan must be reviewed and approved by LHA on a case by case basis. - 3.
+Student Income: Under the Moving to Work agreement, LHA will include all earned income in the calculation of Annual Income of full time students age 22 and older.
+These students will not be considered as dependents for the purpose of calculating annual and adjusted income. - a.
+Note: For dependent full-time students ages 18-21, all earned income is excluded in the annual income calculations except \$480. - b.
+According to 24 CFR 5.609, any financial assistance in excess of tuition and any other required educational fees and charges that is received under the Higher Education Act of 1965, from private sources or from an institution of Higher Education should be consider annual income except for persons over the age of 23 with dependent children. - 4.
+Earned Income Disregard: LHA will not implement federal regulations for the earned income disregard under the voucher or project-based voucher programs participating in Moving-to-Work (MTW). - a.
 Non-MTW voucher or project-based programs will implement Earned Income Disregard (EID) in accordance with 24 CFR 5.617.
 Once a family member is determined eligible for EID, the 24-calendar month period for EID starts the month after employment starts.
 The EID benefit is limited to a lifetime 24-month period for the qualifying family member.
-At the end of the 24 months, the EID ends regardless of how many months were used.
+At the end of the 24 months, the EID ends regardless of how many months were used. - b.
 Exception: There is an exception for families who received EID prior to April 7, 2016.
 These families are grand fathered into the EID rules prior to the April 7, 2016 change which allows them to continue to receive the 24 months of the EID benefit over a 48-month period.

-4. Imputed Welfare Income.
-LHA will not implement federal regulations for imputing welfare income under certain conditions under the MTW policy.

-5. Asset Income.